KSPandian7/PROMPT/README.md

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Aim : Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)

 **Experiment:** <br>
 **Develop a comprehensive report for the following exercises:**